jpsdr/NNEDI3/nnedi3 - Readme.txt

 CHANGE LIST:
+   21/07/2016  v0.9.4.24

+       * Don't use SetMTMode for now to set MT mode
+       * Update to new avisynth header.

    15/07/2016  v0.9.4.23

-       + Update to new avisynth header.
+       * Update to new avisynth header.

    30/05/2016  v0.9.4.22